XXuannnnnn/TT4L_G4_Requirements_Project/SRS - Final Version.md

 15. **WebSocket:**
 A communication protocol used in COMSYS for real-time features like live chat and instant notifications, enabling bidirectional, low-latency data exchange.

+16. **Complex Feature:**
+A system function that involves multi-step configuration, affects user access or personalization, or includes conditional system behavior.
+Examples include session timeout settings, consent flows, and parental access management.

+17. **Digital Consent:**
+A secure, verifiable method of obtaining a user’s authorization through electronic means.
+In the context of this system, digital consent includes:
+- One-Time Password (OTP): A unique, time-sensitive code sent via SMS or email to confirm identity.
+- Verified Email Token: A confirmation link sent to a registered email address which, when clicked, completes the consent process.
+- Digital Signature: An electronic signature applied by the consenting party using secure, authenticated methods.

+This process replaces traditional physical consent forms and is used to authorize sensitive operations such as parental access configuration.